BizofSteel/DroidWeightApp/README.md

 ## Weight Tracker for Android

 ### Requirement and Design Summary
 This weight tracking app is used to track the daily weight of a user and show progress.
-The app is deployed with a database using the integrated SQLite functionality so that it can store login information, daily weight activity and a goals.
+The app is deployed with a database using the integrated SQLite functionality so that it can store login information, daily weight activity and goals.
 It includes a log in screen with new user registration and password reset functionality to provide users with easy profile management.
 Next the Main Activity (Home Screen) is a dashboard which includes a current weight display with relational target goal.
 There are navigational buttons that allow the user to enter Current and Target weights with are recorded with Date/Time stamps.

 The User Interface keeps users in mind by keeping navigation and functionality very simple.
 By doing so, the designs were also easy to implement which made the application successful and easy to deploy.